tempest2023/FateGrend0rder/README.md

 > English Version Readme
 # FateGrend0rder
 FGO draw simulator, H5 page game.
-I do it in my spare time, in order to satisfy my desire to collect all the SSRs and the desire to update all low-star cards.
+I do it in my spare time when I started to learn frontend in order to satisfy my desire to collect all the SSRs and the desire to update all low-star cards.
 <br/>
 Deploy on a test server.
 If you are interested in FGO, you can try it.
 However, due to the server performance, loading page will cost some time, especially for big images.
 <br />